-Opioid use disorder (OUD) is an increasingly common public health concern.
-In 2016, it was estimated that 2.1 million people suffered from an OUD in the US and 116 Americans died every day from opioid-related drug overdoses.1 Overall life expectancy in the in the US began to decrease in 2015 due to the opioid epidemic,2 and this trend continued through 2016, the first such decrease since the 1960s.3 On October 27, 2017, the Acting Secretary of Health and Human Services declared a nationwide public health emergency regarding the opioid crisis.4 The Council of Economic Advisers estimates the overall economic cost of the opioid crisis to society to be \$504 billion, or 2.8% of US gross domestic product.5
+Opioid use disorder (OUD) is an increasingly common public health concern that is central to the public health crisis in the US known as the opioid epidemic.
+In 2016, it was estimated that 2.1 million people suffered from an OUD in the US and 116 Americans died daily from opioid-related drug overdoses.1 Overall life expectancy in the US began to decrease in 2015 due to the opioid epidemic,2 and this trend continued through 2016, the first such decrease since the 1960s.3 On October 27, 2017, the Acting Secretary of Health and Human Services declared a nationwide public health emergency regarding the opioid crisis4.
+The Council of Economic Advisers estimates the overall economic cost of the opioid crisis to society to be \$504 billion, or 2.8% of US gross domestic product.5

 Treatment of OUD that is grounded in the use of medication, collectively known as medication for addiction treatment (MAT), has received increasing attention in recent years as one of the essential elements for countering the opioid epidemic.
 (Note: this term is used interchangeably with "medication-assisted treatment;" we refer to both in this report through the MAT acronym.)
 The 2010 Affordable Care Act increased access to substance abuse treatment at the federal level, both for commercial plans and Medicaid.
 In 2015, the Department of Health and Human Services created a specific grant program for MAT that extended to 11 states and expanded to others in subsequent years.
-The 21st Century Cures Act of 2016 allocated \$1 billion over two years to enhance states' response to the epidemic6 and recent state legislation has been enacted to increase access to MAT, either by expanding OUD treatment programs or enhancing health insurance coverage.7 Initiatives in New England states are often considered models for other programs: Vermont's "Hub and Spoke" is referred to as a success for integrating treatment facilities and programs into its health care system.7-10 and Rhode Island is a leading example for providing access to MAT in correctional facilities.^{7,11}
+The 21st Century Cures Act of 2016 allocated \$1 billion over two years to enhance states' response to the epidemic28 and recent state legislation has been enacted to increase access to MAT, either by expanding OUD treatment programs or enhancing health insurance coverage.29 Initiatives in New England states are often considered models for other programs: Vermont's "Hub and Spoke" is referred to as a success for integrating treatment facilities and programs into its health care system, 29-32 and Rhode Island is a leading example for providing access to MAT in correctional facilities^{29,33}.

-In 2014, ICER conducted an assessment on clinical, delivery system, and policy options for the management of patients with opioid dependence.
-The report found that "long-term maintenance treatment approaches using methadone or Suboxone® (Indivior) to reduce the craving for opioids have been found to be more effective than short-term managed withdrawal methods that seek to discontinue all opioid use and detoxify patients" and concluded that coordinated efforts are needed to improve access to opioid dependence treatment.
+In 2014, ICER conducted an assessment on clinical, delivery system, and policy options for the management of patients with opioid dependence.34 The report found that "long-term maintenance treatment approaches using methadone or Suboxone® (Indivior) to reduce the craving for opioids have been found to be more effective than short-term managed withdrawal methods that seek to discontinue all opioid use and detoxify patients" and concluded that coordinated efforts are needed to improve access to opioid dependence treatment.
 Since that initial review, newer, extended-release medications for addiction treatment have been approved or are currently undergoing regulatory review.
 The present report does not seek to revisit the policy challenges and options highlighted in 2014, but to specifically assess the effectiveness and value of these newer medication options in patients with OUD.